Last update: 01.22.2019

 Once you’ve got the programme installed, you’ll be greeted by those little aliens and a nice, colorful dashboard.

 Whilst using the program for our VPN.ht review, we found that it’s really straightforward and simply clicking on the desired server will set the process in motion.
 The next prompt is for your username and password and once these are correctly input, the connecting process will be complete.
 It can take a few minutes but soon you’ll be online and anonymous.

 VPN.ht for Netflix

 For years, VPNs were able to circumvent the geo-blocks put in place by Netflix.
-However, Netflix caught on to this and has since made this action harder, blocking access to most using a VPN.
+However, Netflix caught on to this and has since made this process harder, blocking access for most people using a VPN.
 VPN.ht is actually one of those services that has managed to get around this.

 Even better, instead of just one or two of the servers being able to access Netflix, this VPN surprised us with all five of the tested servers passing the blocks.
 This is one of only a few VPNs with this ability, putting it right up there as one of the best Netflix VPNs.

 VPN.ht for torrenting

 Continuing on from the Netflix high, we wanted to include some info on torrenting in our VPN.ht review.
 So we loaded up the good ol’ Pirate Bay and gave it a try.